-Finding a place to cast a line in Brisbane isn’t tricky – the River City is surrounded by waterways in every direction – it’s knowing which spot is going to deliver the goods that’s the hard part.
+Finding a place to cast a line in Brisbane isn’t tricky – the River City is surrounded by waterways in every direction – it’s knowing which spot is going to deliver the goods (aka the fish) that’s the hard part.

-The best fishing spots in Brisbane are a combination of beaches, creeks and the odd island or two.
+The best fishing spots in Brisbane are a combination of beaches, creeks, rivers and the odd island or two.
+From land fishing to fishing off the side of your best mate’s tinny, there’s a fishing spot close by wherever you are in Brisbane and surrounds.
 So grab your rods!
-We’re gone fishin’!
+We’re goin’ fishin’!

 Best Fishing Spots in Brisbane